codingcatgirl/choo/docs/transit/start.rst

     transit VRR get_stop --json-noraw essen.json

 The ``--json-noraw`` argument suppresses the raw data (XML or whatever the backend sends) in the JSON as it would make the output even larger.
 If you want to pass the json output back to the Interface, you should (but do not have to) use ``--json``.
+For more information, see `Command Line Usage`_.

 If you set the filename to ``-`` you can pass the data via STDIN.